anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 ![script-trigger-first-run](/images/ather-log/script-trigger-first-run.png)

 {{< alert >}}
 Google app script would run for maximum 90 seconds.
-The function would extract approximately 1400 lines of data from the server in that time.
-You need to schedule it again till you get the latest ride (refer data sheet in Google sheet).
+The function would extract approximately 1000 lines of data from the server in that time.
+You need to schedule it again and again till you get the latest ride (refer data sheet in Google sheet).
 {{< /alert >}}

 If you get any errors in this step, your ather TOKEN or MAPS_KEY might be wrong.